PHILIPPINES UNDER SPANISH RULE: LIFE, COLONIZATION, CHINESE

 What went on the Philippines was similar to what happened in Latin America.
 The Spanish seized land and established huge plantations which made rich men out of landowners.
 Some of the indigenous people mixed with the Spanish, some were overwhelmed by them.
 Both groups adopted Catholicism.

 The Spanish were not as harsh on the local people of the Philippines as they were in Latin America but they did make an effort to stamp out traditions and customs they regarded as “works of the devil.”
 Large Numbers of people were untouched by the Spanish occupation.
+Some groups like the Igorot in the mountains of Luzon resisted.
+The Spanish burned Igorot villages, destroyed their crops and raped their women, yet in 350 years of Spanish occupation the Igorot were never conquered.

-The Chinese were very enterprising, sometimes too much for their own good.
+Chinese in the Spanish Philippines were very enterprising, sometimes too much for their own good.
 A Spanish trader named Diego de Bobadilla wrote: “A Spaniard who lost his nose through a certain illness, sent for a Chinaman to make him one wood, in order to hide the deformity.
 The workman made him so good a nose that the Spaniard in great delight paid him munificently, giving him 20 escudos.
 The Chinaman, attracted by the ease with which he made that gain, loaded a fine boatload of wooden noses the next year and returned to Manila.”

 Chinese and Chinese Mestizos in the Philippines